Add a little character and charm to your garden and landscaping with a DIY Obelisk Trellis.

 Once you are ready to insert each pipe, use a little all-purpose glue in each hole, then insert each pipe into one leg, then into the other.

-Inserting the pipes may be a little bit of a snug fit…you may need to place some wood on either side to hold it in place and protect the wood while you hammer it in.
+Inserting the pipes may be a little bit of a snug fit…you may need to hammer the wood to get the pipe to slide in.
 Remove the wedge while the glue dries on the first set of legs, and use it to get to work on the second set of legs.

-Allow time for the glue to dry completely (a minimum of 3 hours), then place the two leg ladders leaning up against each other, and insert the wedge between the open space.
+Allow time for the glue to dry completely, then place the two leg ladders leaning up against each other, and insert the wedge between the open space.

 *Thank you to Angie’s List for sponsoring this project!
 I’m honored to be a contributor!
 All opinions and projects are my own.